NXPPlugNTrust/nano-package/examples/se05x_eckey_session_provision/k64f/readme.rst

 1. Click on File, Import, Existing project to workspace and click on next.

-2. Point to the "simw-nanopkg/examples/se05x_rotate_scp03_keys/k64" folder.
+2. Point to the "simw-nanopkg/examples/se05x_eckey_session_provision/k64f" folder

-3. Select the Project and click on Finish.
+3. Select the Project and click on Finish

 .. image:: Import.JPG
   :width: 400